Dr. Nicolay Rusnachenko

 (Poster Presentation)

-poster / certificate
+poster / paper / certificate /

 Methods of Lexicon Integration with Machine Learning for Sentiment Analysis System